 Germany is a place with a rich interesting history; visiting the museums to get a better understanding of the country’s past is a must-do when you visit Germany.
-The Senckenberg Museum of Natural History is an ideal place to spend a Sunday afternoon.
+If you don’t know what to do in Frankfurt on Sunday, spend an afternoon at Senckenberg Museum of Natural History.
 German history is not just about its role during the world wars, but goes far beyond that to dinosaur days, fossils, planets, and many other things that will keep you occupied for at least half a day.
 With dinosaur skeletons, snakes, penguins, and other creatures, you might feel you’re a character in the movie “Night at the Museum”.
 There are plenty of things to see and learn about.
 Photography is allowed in the museum so go ahead and snap pictures of all your interesting finds!

 Senckenberg Museum of Natural History

 Address: Senckenberganlage 25, 60325 Frankfurt am Main, Germany

 Opening Hours: 9 am - 5 pm

 14. Ascend to Frankfurt’s highest vantage point for spectacular panoramas